run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/10_getting_started.md

     path: workflow:echo_workflow
 ```

-The YAML code above defines the deployment that Llama Deploy will create and run as a service.
+The YAML code above defines the deployment that LlamaDeploy will create and run as a service.
 As you can
 see, this deployment has a name, some configuration for the control plane and one service to wrap our workflow.
 The
 service will look for a Python variable named `echo_workflow` in a Python module named `workflow` and run the workflow.